-I have been working for the NHS for almost 10 years and am now the Primary Mental Health Team manager in HMP Haverigg, being employed by Greater Manchester Mental Health NHS Trust.
-I provide the mental health training for prison staff, clinical supervision for the members of my team and I have had the opportunity to develop my practice through the generous access to ongoing NHS training that is offered to me in my role.
+I have been working for the NHS for over 10 years and was the Primary Mental Health Team manager in HMP Haverigg, overseeing the daily functioning of the team and providing clinical supervision to the staff.
+The service has since been restructured and I now work for Tees, Esk and Wear Valleys NHS Trust across several prisons.
+I provide the mental health training for prison staff and I have had the opportunity to continue to develop my own practice through the generous access to ongoing NHS training that is offered to me in my role.

-I am a BACP registered Senior Accredited Counsellor/Psychotherapist (membership number 545029).
+I am a BACP registered Senior Accredited Counsellor/Psychotherapist (memb. no. 545029).

 I have been practising tai chi for 35 years and used to teach it in London.
 My ‘previous life’ was as a professional musician, allowing me for over thirty years to travel the world.